KINGSVILLE, Texas — A missing Kingsville man has been found safe.

-KINGSVILLE, Texas — Kingsville native John Ploug has been missing for more than a week.
-According to family members, Ploug left his home in Floresville last Tuesday on his bike, and they believe he was attempting to return to Kingsville where he lived for around 60 years.
+The Kingsville native had been missing since early October.
+According to family members, Ploug left his home in Floresville Oct.
+15 on his bike, and they believe he was attempting to return to Kingsville where he lived for around 60 years.

-Wehmann said Ploug doesn’t have his cell phone, or medical identification bracelet on him, but believes he should have his state-issued ID.
+Wehmann said Ploug didn't have his cell phone, or medical identification bracelet on him, but believed he should have his state-issued ID.

 In Kingsville, Ploug was a lifelong member of the Lions Club.
 His friends in the Lions Club have been looking for him across the area he may have traveled.